AnandVyavahare/Bike-Renting/README.md

 # Bike-Renting
-The objective of this Case is to Predication of bike rental count on daily based on the environmental and seasonal settings
+The objective of this case is to predict count of rental bike on daily basis from environmental and seasonal conditions.